tiagomanunes/tiagomanunes.github.io/_writeups/code.md

 I load them up on the browser, weirdly they show the same content but hey, I'm not complaining.
 There's a `tar.bz2` archive that I can get, and it seems to contain the app's source code!
 And the `sqlite` database that manages the users, so I can get user's password hashes, and they crack!
 I use them to SSH in and this guy has sudo rights to a backup script, and...

-... wait, what?
-What was the point of that whole Gunicorn app then?
+... wait, _what?_ What was the point of that whole Gunicorn app then?
 It dawned on me that I had probably just cheesed the box using some other player's work, and sure enough, at the next box reset those HTTP servers weren't there anymore.
 So I stopped and went back to figuring out how to get a shell out of this.

-Flashback over, we're back to realising that we'd need to import `pty` to get our reverse shell to work, and the thought comes to mind that spawning an HTTP server would probably be a whole lot easier.
-And I was right, again thanks to the necessary modules already being loaded:
+Flashback over, and we're back to realising that we'd need to import `pty` to get our reverse shell to work, and thinking that this was getting too complicated.
+The thought came to mind that spawning an HTTP server would probably be a whole lot easier, and indeed it was, again thanks to the necessary modules already being loaded:
 ```
 PORT = 54322